new-computers/seeder/readme.md

 Clone the repo into ```/home/pi/seeder``` and run ```sudo ./install.sh```.
 I didn't test it on other devices so let me know if something's not working.

 ## usage
-The installation script should add two services to systemd: [hypercored](https://github.com/mafintosh/hypercored), which is the seeding service & a web server running on port 80 that's the frontend for the seeder.
+The installation script should add a service to ```systemd```: a web server running on port 80 that's the frontend for the seeder and that also handles and seeds the archives.

 Navigate to the Pi's address (in my case it's ```seeder.local```) and manage your sources.